 - Activate your influencers in unison – Create a surround sound effect during key campaigns by having multiple influencers and your supporters post at the same time.

 - Say thank you – Never forget to say thank you.
 If possible let them know the quantifiable impact of their support, and even give them some nice swag to wear.
 You never know where they’ll wear it.
 For example, Emma Stone wore a Planned Parenthood pin to the Oscars.

 - Be prepared to handle the impact they create – It’s important to think through the impact an influencer can make, and whether you’re prepared to handle it.
 Will you be able to manage increased website visits, product sales or office calls?

 - Track performance – If your goal is to drive specific actions, make sure you have a way to track them.
-This will help you know if your efforts are worth it and if this person’s audience and messaging connect people to your organization in an impactful way.
+This will help you know if your efforts are worth it, and if this person’s audience and messaging connect people to your organisation in an effective way.

-- Interview your founder or CEO on Facebook Live – Ask your influencer to come into the office and interview senior leadership at your organization.
+- Interview your founder or CEO on Facebook Live – Ask your influencer to come into the office and interview senior leadership at your organisation.
 Their fresh perspective can help interpret the work you’re doing.
-Be sure to incorporate fan questions to make the experience interactive.
+Make sure to incorporate fan questions to make the experience interactive.

 - Go Live to interact with supporters – Inspire influencers to get engagement up by having them ask a question, start a conversation, tag a friend or respond to comments for a period of time.

-- Instagram Story takeover – Invite an influencer to takeover your Instagram account for a day by sharing images and thoughts about your organization.
+- Instagram Story takeover – Invite an influencer to take over your Instagram account for a day by sharing images and thoughts about your organisation.
 Instagram stories are a good format for this.
 To partner without sharing your password, have your guest send you the photos and videos they want to share.
 This content is especially engaging when the influencer can take fans to places they don’t normally have access to.

 - Verified Instagram accounts also have the ability to add links in stories, so you can turn the attention into action.